nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 ```

 Other forms of ESLint ignore comments are used in CMC.
 Learn more about ESLint and the different ways to suppress rules [http://eslint.org/docs/user-guide/configuring](http://eslint.org/docs/user-guide/configuring).

+<a id="cmc-build-process-prettier"></a>
+### Brief Note on Prettier
+CMC uses [Prettier](https://github.com/prettier/prettier) for consistent, automatic pre-commit-hook formatting of js/css/scss files.
+Prettier is run automatically on relevant files after commits have been staged.
+This formatting is purely stylistic and does not change any code (other than the occasional addition of missing semicolons).
+Prettier is used for all relevant Core files but Application Developers may choose to disable this behavior by removing the precommit hook in `package.json`, change the prettier settings included in the `.prettierrc` file, or substitute their own formatter.
+Prettier can also be invoked manually or on file save from within many editors such as VSCode, Sublime Text, etc. A convenience npm script called `prettier-all` is included for formatting all js/css/scss files located under `src`.

 <a id="cmc-build-process-serving-cmc"></a>
 ### Brief Note on Serving CMC